Gordon999/Pi-MP3_Player/README.md

 - New 'wheel' added which will allow you to step through P-List, Artist, Album or Track.
 Rotate on it either clockwise or anti-clockwise.
 Choice of P-List, Artist, Album or Track selected by clicking the centre button, which will highlight the choice set in red.
 The 'wheel' will set volume and the centre button will MUTE/UNMUTE whilst playing tracks.

-- A-Z Artists can now order by Artist, Album or Track.
+- A-Z Sort can now order by Artist, Album or Track.

 - Changed clicking on Sleep time to CANCEL SLEEP.
 Max sleep time now 999 minutes.